Semrush helps you:

 The first step to any content marketing campaign is figuring out your target audience.

-In fact, I’ve seen lots of people struggle with content marketing because they don’t clearly define their audience.
+In fact, I’ve seen lots of people struggle with doing effective content marketing because they don’t clearly define their buyer persona.
 Instead, they jump right into finding keywords and writing blog posts.

 For example, when I started Backlinko, I defined my target audience as “professional marketers who want higher rankings and more traffic”.